chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 - Private RPCs function similarly to public RPCs with some notable differences
 - Private RPCs often don't allow for reading views, only submitting transactions
 - Private RPCs do not submit transactions to the public Mempool
-- Private PRCs only share transactions with a subset of block proposers
+- Private PRCs only share transactions with a subset of block producers
-- Those builders pinky promise not to frontrun your transaction maliciously
+- Those block producers pinky promise not to frontrun your transaction maliciously
 - Often the transaction will be frontrun, but they will give you around 90% of the profits

 ???

 Private RPCs are an alternative to traditional RPCs for submitting transactions.
 They function similarly to a normal RPC with some notable differences.
 One is that most private RPCs don't allow you to read views from them.
-They are not there to help you read data off chain.
+They are not there to help you read data off-chain.
 They only allow you to submit transactions.
 Unlike most RPCs that broadcast your transaction to the public mempool, private RPCs will keep your transaction locally, and only use the transaction when they are building a block.
-The transaction will be shared only with a subset of builders.
-Some private RPCs belong to the builders themselves, others are aggregators that share it with multiple builders.
-You need to be careful which builders you share your transactions with, as you are trusting them that they won't frontrun your transaction maliciously.
+The transaction will be shared only with a subset of block producers.
+Some private RPCs belong to the block producers themselves, others are aggregators that share it with multiple block producers.
+You need to be careful which block producers you share your transactions with, as you are trusting them that they won't frontrun your transaction maliciously.
 Generally they won't, as it would harm their reputation as a builder, and users would stop sending private transactions to them.
 But this approach does carry risk.

 One approach you will often see with private RPCs, particularly Flashbots.
 Is that the builder will actually frontrun your transaction, and try to extract as much MEV as they can from it.
 However, they will return the majority of this MEV to you (around 90%), and give the other 10% to the validator.
 While it would be better for the user to have no MEV, if there is no practical way to avoid this front running through the contract, this can be a nice alternative.
 And acts as somewhat of a safety net against these types of attacks.